-In the picture above, the coffee grounds on the left are being saturated more frequently by water and thus extracting at a higher rate.
+In the image above, the coffee grounds on the left are being saturated more thoroughly by the water, therefore extracting the brewed coffee at a higher rate.

-By the time the water reaches the other side of the filter, the original coffee that was wet will have been extracted two times, three times, or really, who-knows-how-many times more than the dry coffee in the picture above.
+By the time the water reaches the other side of the filter, the original coffee that was wet will have been extracted two times, three times, or really, who-knows-how-many times more than the dry coffee.

 “Every coffee grind is a slightly different size and shape, experiences a different flow and duration of water, and comes from a slightly different portion of the coffee bean.
 This means that every brew is a mixture of hundreds and thousands of individual tiny micro-extractions.
 Some are extracted more, some are extracted less, some sit in the middle.
 It’s this cacophonous mix of different extractions that all work together to make a cup of coffee.
 When we measure an extraction or talk about an extraction, we’re using the average of all of these micro-extractions to give us a number or general zone.
 Every single coffee that has ever been brewed by anyone is at least a little bit uneven.
 A sobering fact indeed.”

 So how can you ensure your coffee maker is handling the saturation to the best of its abilities?

 Well, if the showerhead of the coffeemaker is wetting all of the ground coffee more-or-less the same amount, that’s a good sign.

 If you’re using a pour-over coffee maker, this will be entirely in your control.